Mercury (American Music Club album)

 Mercury is the sixth studio album by American indie rock band American Music Club.
-It was released in March 1993 on Reprise Records as their major-label debut.
-Virgin Records released the album in the United Kingdom.
+It was released in March 1993 on Reprise Records as their major-label debut, while Virgin Records released the album in the United Kingdom.

 "I've Been a Mess" remained a staple of the band's concerts.
 The album's title comes from a beverage featured in the lyrics of "Challenger."

 Release

 "Johnny Mathis' Feet" and "Keep Me Around" were released as singles from Mercury.
 The "Johnny Mathis' Feet" CD had a 10-track bonus live CD; it was recorded at Slim's in San Francisco on June 15, 1993, and is usually called Live at Slim's.

 A black-and-white 11-minute promotional VHS tape, generally referred to as "1992 press kit," was issued in advance of the album's release.
 This contained interviews with each band member, live performances, studio footage, and assorted clips, including of Mark Eitzel riding his bike by the ocean.
 The band members talk at length about the origins of American Music Club, with two of them commenting on how scary it is to be in the band.